royalbaswan/ITP_Mini_Project/README.md

 ![image003](https://github.com/royalbaswan/ITP_Mini_Project/assets/132448830/c8fd8ff8-8331-4fa9-9011-63409b7ce2db)

 **Questions:**
-Q1.
-Create a Dictionary of lists to store the information of shipments given in the table.
+1. Create a Dictionary of lists to store the information of shipments given in the table.
 The key should be the shipment id and the value with it’s details.
-Q2.
-Create a Dictionary to store the information of clients given in the table.
+2. Create a Dictionary to store the information of clients given in the table.
-Q3.
-Write a code to replace client’s id with their respective name in shipment dictionary using a loop and dictionary comprehension
+3. Write a code to replace client’s id with their respective name in shipment dictionary using a loop and dictionary comprehension.
-Q4.
-Print all shipment details that are sent by Phillip Q5.
-Print all shipment details that are received by Ramya Q6.
-Print all shipments which are in 'In-Transit' status Q7.
-Print all shipments which are delivered within 7 days of courier Start date Q8.
-Print all shipments which are delivered after 15 days of courier start date or not yet been delivered.
+4. Print all shipment details that are sent by Phillip.
+5. Print all shipment details that are received by Ramya.
+6. Print all shipments which are in 'In-Transit' status.
+7. Print all shipments which are delivered within 7 days of courier Start date.
+8. Print all shipments which are delivered after 15 days of courier start date or not yet been delivered.
-Q9.
-Print the shipment details whose shipment cost in the range of 200 to 300 Q10.
-Print the name of all senders whose delivery status is ‘in-transit’.
+9. Print the shipment details whose shipment cost in the range of 200 to 300.
+10. Print the name of all senders whose delivery status is ‘in-transit’.
-Q11.
-Print the shipment ID that has the highest shipment cost.
+11. Print the shipment ID that has the highest shipment cost.
-Q12.
-Print all the shipment details that are delivered by ‘John’ and received by ‘Omega III’
+12. Print all the shipment details that are delivered by ‘John’ and received by ‘Omega III’.